henrik42/solo/README.md

 these sources with:

     solo-project$ lein make-spa

+__Note:__ The Clojure/ClojureScript compile support mixed source formats via reader conditionals [mixed source] (not used in _Solo_).
+So you can put source into `*.cljx` files and let both compilers compile these sources.
+Thus you have _single_ _source_ and you can use these namespace from Clojure and ClojureScript.
+No code duplication!

 This will run the CLJS compiler which produces JavaScript code into `resources/public/js/compiled/`.
 You should see something like this: